aerofa45/aerofa45/README.md

-# Welcome To My Domain, Visitors !! ,
+# Welcome To My Domain - Everyone -

 This is Aman.
 I love tackling problems related to DataScience, ML and AI.

 I am mostly interested in **medical AI, radiomics, ECG-based authentication, machine learning deployment, speech recognition, and embedded system security** and would love to collaborate.